gzuidhof/luna16/README.md

 ```

 The prediction CSV can then be found in the model folder.
 All you have to do now is combine these.
 You could use `src/ensembleSubmissions.py` for this, which also features some equalization of predictions of the different models.

-I hope this helps you get started,
-Guido